tako-discord/kayano/README.md

 # Kayano
-The only Discord bot you'll needdeveloped by Pukima#7331
+The only Discord bot you'll need developed by Pukima#7331